EXAMPLE OF A RECRUITER COVER LETTER TO INTRODUCE YOURSELF TO RECRUITING FIRMS (AKA HEADHUNTER FIRMS)

 You should also make sure that you clearly communicate not only the type and level of position you are seeking, but also the industries in which you have experience and your geographic preferences.

 This is the only situation in which we recommend revealing your salary expectations in your cover letter, as well.
-Recruiters need this information in order to do their job.
+While you may have strategic reasons not to include it in the letter, eventually recruiters need this information in order to do their job.
 Ideally, you should list your salary preferences as a range.
 If you can avoid it, you should not reveal salary expectations to potential employers until you have been offered a job.

 Make sure your contact information is up-to-date and prominent in the recruiter letter, to make it easy for the recruiter to call you.